Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Introduction

 These observational biases are especially problematic because theoretical predictions for circumbinary planet formation are widely divergent.
 Some models suggest that circumbinary disks damp inclinations and produce highly coplanar planets \citep{cbp_incl}.
 Others predict that the binary can disturb the disk, causing it to warp or become turbulent, which may tilt planetary orbits or suppress planet growth \citep{abod2022, franchini2019, chen2019}.
 Without a representative sample, including misaligned or wide-orbit CBPs, we cannot distinguish between these competing scenarios, nor can we assess whether planet formation around binaries is more or less efficient than around single stars.
-This question has broader implications: microlensing surveys hint that some free-floating planets may originate from circumbinary disks through dynamical ejection \citep[e.g.][]{coleman2024, chen2024}, meaning that the efficiency of circumbinary planet formation contributes to the overall population of unbound planets.
+This question has broader implications: microlensing surveys, which have found many free-floating planets, predict that they may originate from circumbinary disks through dynamical ejection \citep[e.g.][]{sutherland2016, Fitzmaurice2022, coleman2024, chen2024}, meaning that the efficiency of circumbinary planet formation contributes to the overall population of unbound planets.
 Altogether, these uncertainties highlight the need for less biased, dynamically informed detection methods capable of revealing the full diversity of circumbinary planetary systems.